raphael-group/lazac-copy-number/README.md

 > Lazac infers an unrooted tree by default.
 > To obtain a rooted tree, add a diploid normal sample to the set
 > input profiles and then root the unrooted tree at this sample.

+> [!WARNING]
+> Lazac takes a binary tree as input.
+Please resolve any polytomies
+> in the input tree before running the Lazac.

 ### Input format